ManticoreGamesInc/platform-documentation/src/core_api.md

 * This animation works best with a cast phase duration of  0.22 or less

 #### Unarmed Strings

-`unarmed_kick_ball` - A kick motion that moves the character forward as well.

-* This animation works best with a cast phase duration of  0.18 or less
-* This animation has root motion, and is designed to play full body.
-Controller/mouse rotation can affect the course of the kick by default, but this behavior can be changed in the ability script.

 `unarmed_dance` - Stand in place and dance.